 “[t]he sums made available to the Agency may be expended without regard to the provisions of law and regulations relating to the expenditure of Government funds; and for objects of a confidential, extraordinary, or emergency nature, such expenditures to be accounted for solely on the certificate of the Director and every such certificate shall be deemed a sufficient voucher for the amount therein certified.” (id. available at http://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3510&num=0&edition=prelim#sourcecredit)

-There are some added reporting requirements in the Act, the Director is required to report transfers for the acquisition of land by submitting a report “to the Select Committee on Intelligence of the Senate and the Permanent Select Committee on Intelligence of the House of Representatives.” (id.)
+There are some added reporting requirements in the Act; the Director is required to report transfers for the acquisition of land by submitting a report “to the Select Committee on Intelligence of the Senate and the Permanent Select Committee on Intelligence of the House of Representatives” (id.).
 However, the bulk of the CIA Act limited reporting requirements for the intelligence community substantially.

-Under the Act the CIA was further exempted from most reporting laws, including any laws “which require the publication or disclosure of the organization, functions, names, official titles, salaries, or numbers of personnel employed by the Agency” (id.).
+Under the Act, the CIA was further exempted from most reporting laws, including any laws “which require the publication or disclosure of the organization, functions, names, official titles, salaries, or numbers of personnel employed by the Agency” (id.).
 As mentioned before, there’s obviously some logic behind keeping covert operatives and covert action secret.
 However, these exemptions are so broad as to create the Black Budget issues we see today.

 The Act also added some clarification to the reporting requirements for non-financial activity.
 Classified semi-annual reports summarizing activities are required to be given to the DCI, and then given to the intelligence committees.
-“Such reports shall, at a minimum, include a list of the title or subject of each inspection, investigation, review, or audit . . . and a description of significant problems, abuses, and deficiencies relating to the administration of programs and operations . . . a description of the recommendations for corrective action . . . [and] a statement of whether corrective action has been completed.” (id.)
+“Such reports shall, at a minimum, include a list of the title or subject of each inspection, investigation, review, or audit . . . and a description of significant problems, abuses, and deficiencies relating to the administration of programs and operations . . . a description of the recommendations for corrective action . . . [and] a statement of whether corrective action has been completed” (id.).
 However, overall the CIA Act served to dramatically reduce restrictions on reporting and reprogramming for the intelligence community and, eventually, for the Black Budget.

 C. Private Contractor Reporting Requirements

-The intelligence community also uses private contractors, and to some degree the Black Budget reporting protections is extended to them as well.
+The intelligence community also uses private contractors, and to some degree the Black Budget reporting protections are extended to them as well.
 In particular, and in addition to any protections of classified information, private contractors can be exempted from SEC reporting requirements by the Director of National Intelligence through a series of executive actions by Presidents Reagan and G.W.
-Bush. (see Executive Order 12333, available at https://www.archives.gov/federal-register/codification/executive-order/12333.html, and Memorandum on Assignment of Function Relating to Granting of Authority for Issuance of Certain Directives, available at https://www.gpo.gov/fdsys/pkg/FR-2006-05-12/html/06-4538.htm).
-They each used executive actions to change how private contractors were used by Black Budget agencies, allowing greater secrecy and created larger holes in the reporting requirements of the intelligence community.
+Bush (see Executive Order 12333, available at https://www.archives.gov/federal-register/codification/executive-order/12333.html, and Memorandum on Assignment of Function Relating to Granting of Authority for Issuance of Certain Directives, available at https://www.gpo.gov/fdsys/pkg/FR-2006-05-12/html/06-4538.htm).
+They each used executive actions to change how private contractors were used by Black Budget agencies, allowing greater secrecy and creating larger holes in the reporting requirements of the intelligence community.
 President Reagan used an executive order, and President G.W.
 Bush used a presidential memo.

 President Reagan used Executive Order 12333 in 1981, in order to allow the outsourcing of classified projects to private contractors.
-The order states
+The order states:

 “Agencies within the Intelligence Community are authorized to enter into contracts or arrangements for the provision of goods or services with private companies or institutions in the United States and need not reveal the sponsorship of such contracts or arrangements for authorized intelligence purposes.
 Contracts or arrangements with academic institutions may be undertaken only with the consent of appropriate officials of the institution.” (see Executive Order 12333, Section 2.7)